jokob-sk/NetAlertX/front/plugins/README.md

 ### 🗺 Mapping the plugin results into a database table

 Plugin results are always inserted into the standard `Plugin_Objects` database table.
-Optionally, PiAlert can take the results of the plugin execution and insert these results into an additional database table.
+Optionally, PiAlert can take the results of the plugin execution, and insert these results into an additional database table.
 This is enabled by with the property `"mapped_to_table"` in the `config.json` file.
 The mapping of the columns is defined in the `database_column_definitions` array.

 > [!NOTE]
 > If results are mapped to the `CurrentScan` table, the data is then included into the regular scan loop, so for example notification for devices are sent out.